 And while feminist-fueled trends may be reason enough for you to cancel your next Brazilian wax appointment, it turns out there are also some legit health benefits to keeping it a little more natural down below.

 For one thing, says sexological bodyworker Kimberly Johnson, pubic hair can help prevent infection.
-“There’s a biological reason for it—it acts as a protective layer,” she explained at the recent Cycles + Sex conference in Los Angeles.
+“There’s a biological reason for it—it acts as a protective layer,” she explained at a Cycles + Sex conference in Los Angeles.
 “We have hair in places where the skin is thin and there are a lot of glands and mucosal membranes.”
 In fact, a 2016 study showed a relationship between pubic hair removal and STIs transmitted through skin-to-skin contact, such as herpes and HPV.

 A 2016 study showed a relationship between pubic hair removal and STIs transmitted through skin-to-skin contact.